 Wells Fargo offers both secured and unsecured personal loans and lines of credit — all starting at a competitive 5.74% APR.
 While you may be able to borrow up to $100,000, you’ll need good to excellent credit to qualify for the lowest rates and largest loan amounts.

 Already bank with Wells Fargo?
 You may also be eligible for a rate discount.
 And it also comes with the added bonus of visiting a branch to discuss your application in person.

 - How much you can borrow. $3,000 to $100,000

 - Eligibility requirements.
 Proof that you can pay back the loan, be 18+ years old and US citizen or permanent resident.

 A subsidiary of SunTrust, LightStream offers personal loans up to $100,000 with competitive rates thanks to its Rate Beat program.
 If you receive a better offer from a competing lender, LightStream promises to beat that rate by 0.1% — provided the lender meets certain terms and conditions.

 But like with Wells Fargo, you’ll need to have good to excellent credit to qualify for the lowest rates.
 And it also doesn’t have that local banking experience since everything is done entirely online.

 - How much you can borrow. $5,000 to $100,000

 - Terms.
 24 to 84 months

 - Eligibility requirements.
-You must have a good or excellent FICO and be an American citizen or a permanent resident of the US.
+You must have a good to excellent credit profile and be a U.S. citizen or a permanent resident with a valid green card.